 6.1 No student should, in connection with any University activity:

 6.2 The University recognises that addiction to alcohol and drugs may in some cases be considered a medical condition.
 Students who may have such a condition will be encouraged to seek help and treatment, voluntarily and at an early stage.

-6.3 In addition to treatment services provided by the student’s GP, medical advice, support and monitoring will available through the Occupational Health Service and/or the Student Wellbeing Service, in confidence and with the informed consent of the student.
+6.3 In addition to treatment services provided by the student’s GP, medical advice, the Student Wellbeing Service, in confidence and with the informed consent of the student.
 Details of a confidential nature will normally only be discussed with the individual’s own doctor, other medical specialist, or other staff (e.g. student support staff) with the prior agreement of the individual.

 6.4 Where possible the University will take a supportive approach, however there may be circumstances where action will be taken under other University regulations such as those relating to conduct, discipline, fitness to study and fitness to practise.
 Such circumstances may include when the behaviour or action is considered to be serious, causing danger or major concern to others, the individual fails to comply with suggested treatment or the alcohol and/or drug misuse is repeated.

 6.5 The immediate consequences of consumption of alcohol to excess or drug misuse does not excuse misconduct (on- or off-campus) or poor academic performance and will not be accepted as a mitigating circumstance in the application of other University policies.